 The Veteran of Foreign War Post 10804, located in Little River, South Carolina is an organization of veterans who were in a combat setting in a foreign country.
 This post means very much to them, as when they come back to the United States it is a place that will help them get acclimated back into civilian life.
 They offer such necessary things as job training, financial support, and comradery.
 The members of the post are very dedicated to the mission, and are always looking for newly homebound veterans to make new friendships, share stories, or find a helping hand.

 This project is made possible by contributions from generous organizations and donors like you!
-We'd like to thank our amazing partners at the Leonardo DiCaprio Foundation for supporting the Veterans of Foreign Wars Post 10804's solar array.
+We'd like to thank our amazing partners at the Leonardo DiCaprio Foundation, Carolina Energy Conservation, and Yes Solar Solutions for supporting the Veterans of Foreign Wars Post 10804's solar array.